Jump to content

 During an assignment a mutual period of notice applies.
 The notice period varies depending on your contract of employment.

-• How long is the period of assignment?
+• What is the duration of the assignment?

 • How am I insured?